pwsacademy/swift-setup/editors/vscode-linux/README.md

 The Swift extension includes the [**CodeLLDB extension**](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb), on which it depends to run and debug programs using **LLDB**.

-After installation, the extension will prompt you to configure a Swift-specific version of LLDB:
+The first time it's activated, the extension will prompt you to configure a Swift-specific version of LLDB:

 ![](lldb.png)

-Select **Global** unless you intend to configure a custom version of LLDB.
+Select **Global** when you see this prompt.

-## Usage
+## Editing files

-To edit files with Visual Studio Code, select **File ▸ Open File...** from the menu bar or specify the files you want to open as arguments for the `code` command:
+To edit files with Visual Studio Code, select **File ▸ Open File...** from the menu bar, or specify the files you want to open as arguments for the `code` command:

 ```
 code hello.swift